 - 1. Before installing the Guest Additions, you will have to prepare your guest system for building external kernel modules.
-This is exactly the same process as described in chapter 2.2.2, Support for external kernel modules, page 16, except that this step must now be performed in your Linux guest instead of on a Linux host system, as described there. - 2.
-Mount the VBoxGuestAdditions.iso file as your Linux guest's virtual CD-ROM drive, exactly the same way as described for a Windows guest in chapter 4.2.1.1, Mounting the Additions ISO file, page 48. - 3.
+This is exactly the same process as described in chapter 2.3.2, The VirtualBox kernel module, page 17, except that this step must now be performed in your Linux guest instead of on a Linux host system, as described there. - 2.
+Mount the VBoxGuestAdditions.iso file as your Linux guest's virtual CD-ROM drive, exactly the same way as described for a Windows guest in chapter 4.2.1.1, Mounting the Additions ISO file, page 54. - 3.
 Change to the directory where your CD-ROM drive is mounted and execute as root:

-'''

 sh ./VBoxLinuxAdditions.run

-'''

 The VirtualBox Guest Additions contain several different drivers.
-If for any reason you do not wish to install them all, you can specify the ones which you wish on the command line - for example to install the X Window graphic drivers.
-Type in the command for more information.
+If for any reason you do not wish to install them all, you can specify the ones which you wish on the command line - for example sh ./VBoxAdditions.run x11 to install the X Window graphic drivers.
+Type in the command sh ./VBoxAdditions.run help for more information.